flacon/flacon/README.md

-flacon
+Flacon
 ======

 Audio File Encoder.

 Extracts audio tracks from an audio CD image to separate tracks.